History Of New York’s Fraunces Tavern

 Photo: Alonzo Chappel / Public domain

-During the post American Revolution years, Fraunces Tavern was sold to a man named George Powers who was a butcher by trade.
+During the post-American Revolution years, Fraunces Tavern was sold to George Powers, a butcher by trade.
 Powers would rent part of the building to the United States as office space for various government agencies.
-The Department of the Treasury, The Department of Foreign Affairs and what was also known as The War Department.
-New York City had become the Capitol of the new Nation.
+The Department of the Treasury, the Department of Foreign Affairs, and what was also known as the War Department.
+New York City had become the capital of the new Nation.
 That would change in 1789 when George Washington became the country’s first President.
-In 1790, the governmental agencies moved to Philadelphia, Pennsylvania as did the Nation’s Capitol.
-Philadelphia, Pennsylvania would serve as a ten year placeholder for the Nation’s Capitol while Washington D.C. was being built to serve as the Country’s new permanent home.
+In 1790, the governmental agencies moved to Philadelphia, Pennsylvania, as did the Nation’s Capitol.
+Philadelphia, Pennsylvania would serve as a ten-year placeholder for the Nation’s Capitol while Washington, D.C. was being built to serve as the Country’s new permanent home.

-For the next one hundred years, the building that had already signified such an important role during colonial times, in the American Revolution, and then the staging of a new country would be sold and utilized as a boarding house.
-In the late 1800s, the building at 54 Pearl Place had faced demise for various reasons.
-The building that Stephen De Lancey had constructed in 1720 had been ravaged by fires in the 1800s and was in poor condition.
-In 1904, the Sons of The Revolution rescued the building from being torn down.
-The group restored the building and opened it back up in 1907 as a restaurant and the Fraunces Tavern Museum.
+For the next 100 years, the building that had already played such important roles during colonial times, the American Revolution, and the founding of a new country would be sold and used as a boarding house.
+In the late 1800s, the building at 54 Pearl Place faced demise for various reasons.
+The building Stephen De Lancey constructed in 1720 had been ravaged by fires in the 1800s and was in poor condition.
+In 1904, the Sons of the Revolution rescued the building from demolition.
+The group restored the building and reopened it in 1907 as a restaurant and the Fraunces Tavern Museum.

 Photo: George Clinton Room at Fraunces Tavern.
 Billy Hathorn at English Wikipedia / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)